You don’t own the best scopes for deer hunting! Regret is always at the eleventh hour.

 BARSKA 6.5-20×50 AO Varmint Target Dot Riflescope

 The Barska Varmint Target is another scope that is very deadly in terms of accuracy and provides the user range up to 50mm in range.
-As the name suggests, there is a dot in the middle of the crosshair of the scope, and you know how much I love my dots!
-In addition, though, the existence of the crosshair expanding from the dot like a cross-section lets users get the best of both worlds.
-The optics of the scope are solid so the image, while not being among the best-in-class are still indeed very good and more than usable.
+As the name suggests, there is a dot in the middle of the crosshair of the scope.
+You know how much I love my dots!
+In addition, the existence of the crosshair expanding from the dot like a cross-section lets users get the best of both worlds.
+The optics of the scope are solid so the image.
+However, while not being among the best-in-class it is still very good and more than usable.
 The scope is very easy to adjust, so it’s going to be a standard pick for people who like to carry their fair share of firepower when they go on an expedition!
 The eye relief system on this contraption needs a bit of adjusting but can be very easy and soothing on the eye after setup.

 The finish, however on the scope is somewhat glossy and is a magnet for scratches, something you’re aesthetically conscious user will no doubt notice.
 A few users complained about receiving faulty products but given that isn’t a consistent problem, it’s hard to find any other issues with this!
 So this should be one of your top picks if you’re in for a scope for the rifle to supplement your .270 Winchester.